 Source: Charles Schwab 2020 40(k) Participant Survey Retirement Saving and Spending September 2020

 At the end of the day, while having your finances in order may provide peace of mind, a plan is a means to an end—living a full and healthy life.
 Through decades of working with entrepreneurs, businesses, and families through multiple generations, Marshall Financial Group has developed a holistic “life planning” approach that helps bring peace of mind to you and your family.
-Marshall wealth advisors partner with busy professionals to help you mitigate risk and make informed decisions so you can enjoy your wealth today, while having confidence in your future.
+Marshall wealth advisors partner with busy professionals to help you mitigate risk and make informed decisions to help you enjoy your wealth today, while helping you create confidence in your future.
 To learn more about Marshall or to get started, visit https://www.marshallfinancial.com/get-started/.